Distributive-Network/dcp-node-example/README.md

 - Visit the portal
 - Create a new bank account
-- Transfer all your DCC into the new account
+- Transfer all your credits into the new account
 - Remove the old account

 #### What versions of NodeJS are supported?

 We are currently testing Node 10 LTS, version 10.20.

-If your operating system has a different version of NodeJS, we suggest using `nvm` to run Node 10 until we can upgrade our crypto libraries.
+If your operating system has a different version of Node.js, we suggest using `nvm` to run Node 10 until we can upgrade our crypto libraries.
 Visit `https://nvm.sh/` to download `nvm`.